 Protection for braces and gums

-While wearing braces, you always have to be careful to prevent any damage to the braces and its attachments.
+While wearing braces, you always have to be careful to prevent any damage to the braces and their attachments.

 An electric toothbrush has a sensor that gives you a signal when you brush your teeth and braces forcefully.